ethan-rodriguez/ethan-rodriguez/README.md

 <h4>Spectacular Blogging App: <a href='https://youtu.be/p-pANUqHjIQ' target="_blank" rel="noopener noreferrer">Demo</a> | <a href='https://github.com/ethan-rodriguez/blog-application' target="_blank" rel="noopener noreferrer">Repository</a> </h4><p>A simple blogging application with secure login.
 Each user has full CRUD of thier posts, They can see all posts but cannot edit other users posts.</p>

+<h4>Inventory Management App: <a href='https://youtu.be/p-pANUqHjIQ' target="_blank" rel="noopener noreferrer">Demo</a> | <a href='https://github.com/ethan-rodriguez/blog-application' target="_blank" rel="noopener noreferrer">Repository</a> </h4><p>An application tha mimics software a retail employee would carry on their hand-held device so that they can enter UPC information and find information on items that are in stock.
+They can order more product and view incoming orders.
+This is a mock backend using a db.json file.</p>

   <hr />

 <img alt="GitHub commit activity" src="https://img.shields.io/github/commit-activity/m/ethan-rodriguez/ethan-rodriguez"><br><br>